sms03/My-Portfolio-Resume-Astro/README.md

 ---

-*This portfolio is based on the Dante Astro theme with customizations to showcase my personal work and skills.
+*This portfolio is based on the Dante Astro theme with customizations to showcase personal work and skills.
 Thanks to https://github.com/JustGoodUI*